 Those cheap flights do come with a price!
 Sleeping in airports, or waking up at the crack of dawn for a flight, has my back all messed up.
 No one ever explained to me that flights were inexpensive because the time of day was horribly early.
 I don’t see this changing since I’m a budget traveler.
 Maybe one day I’ll have the luxury of a flight after 12pm.

-Solution: Pay more money or suck it up.
+Solution: Suck it up.
 The flight was cheap, but the experience is priceless.
 Just plan for a full-body massage when you go home.

 The Travel Bug